jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 }
 ```

-Note that we do not have to given the name of the input in the header file (some people choose to do so to help with the readability of the code).
-Now we have created the `acceleration()` methods lets accelerate our car to 88 mph.
+Note that we do not have to give the name of the input in the method declaration (some people choose to do so to help with the readability of the code).
+Now we have created the `acceleration()` method lets accelerate our car to 88 mph.

 ```cpp
 // Call accelerate method